kevinberonilla/seiden-sans/README.md

 # Seiden Sans
-An open source, sans serif typeface by Kevin Beronilla (created with BirdFont)
+An open-source, sans serif typeface by Kevin Beronilla (created with BirdFont)